Skip to content

 4. Tenants Contents Insurance

-If you’re renting a home, tenant contents insurance ensures that your personal belongings are protected, even though you don’t own the property.
-This is especially important because your landlord’s insurance will not cover your possessions.
+If you’re renting a home, having tenant contents insurance is crucial for safeguarding your items.
+This is important because your landlord’s insurance does not extend to your belongings.

 What Does Contents Insurance Cover?